vluo13/sift-extension/README.md

 ## Performance

-Embedding generation runs locally in-browser using WASM, so it can take some time on large pages.
+Embedding generation runs locally in-browser, so it can take some time on large pages.
 Small articles process in a few seconds; very long pages (like detailed Wikipedia articles) may take longer.
 The model only needs to load once per session — subsequent pages will be faster.

 ## Setup